Curly-leaf pondweed is a rooted, submersed aquatic plant. Its coloration varies from olive-green to reddish-brown.

 Origin and Spread

 Curly-leaf pondweed is native to Eurasia, Africa, and Australia.
 It was likely introduced when common carp were intentionally introduced into Midwest waters as a game fish in the 1880s.
 The species was likely spread through the movement of watercraft and water-related equipment.
 It was first noted in Minnesota around 1910.
+Refer to EDDMapS Midwest for distribution information.

 Don't be fooled by these look-alikes